 “He ripped us off,” “He promised to pay us more.”
 As Samuel heard his friends Detroit and Lisa talk about the threats, beatings and manipulation they were enduring, he started to notice the signs of exploitation – signs he learned from us at street reach.
 As they described a job opportunity gone bad, he was reminded of the conversations he had with our Outreach team.
 His friends shared situations of force, fraud, and coercion – all words Samuel saw in our Resource Guide, along with a list of indicators.
 And he realized that all three indicators of trafficking resonated in everything they said.

 Exploited and trafficked men, women, and children often experience a multitude of other social and personal pressures.
 The need for money, love, and support forces them into a singular focus on survival without question.
 All these reasons are why Detroit and Lisa couldn’t see their own exploitation: the struggle to obtain basic needs shut out the bigger picture.
 They were focused on finding a place to live, and how to get food and care for their child on the way.
-Because of their need for survival, a friend like John was needed to noticed the signs, and help free them from their exploitation.
+Because of their need for survival, a friend like Samuel was needed to notice the signs, and help free them from their exploitation.

 2. He Knew Freedom of Movement Doesn’t Equal Free

 A harmful myth is that trafficking victims are exclusively trapped in a physical location, such as cage or locked room.
 While restriction of movement does happen to trafficking victims, many are bound by psychological manipulation that allows them freedom of movement, but not freedom from abuse.
-A person can move freely in a physical sense, but still be trapped mentally with threats of death or harm to themselves or family.
-This will force them to return again and again to their trafficker for sexual or labor trafficking.
-Samuel saw that his friends were experiencing force, fraud, and coercion, even though they were not locked up physically.
-The fact that they were now away from that situation didn’t minimize the trauma of the exploitation they were living.
+A person can move freely in a physical sense, but still be trapped mentally with threats of death or harm to themselves or their family.
+This forces them to return again and again to their trafficker for sexual or labor trafficking.
+Samuel saw his friends were experiencing force, fraud, and coercion, even though they were not locked up physically.
+The fact they were now away from that situation didn’t minimize the trauma of the exploitation they were living.

 3. He Knew We Would Help